Beautiful Monsters: Befriending Our Feeling World

 When we are young, many of us have that: we are happy without reason, joyful without reason.
 And then we lose connection.
 We lose the ability to smile without a particular reason.

-I want all my students, friends to connect with that basic well-being — bindu essence love, slight joy.
-Underneath carries a form of okayness: I’m okay.
+I want all my students and friends to connect with that basic well-being — bindu essence, love, a slight joy.
+Underneath, there’s a sense of okayness: I’m okay.
 For what?
 No reason.

 I’m not saying everything will be okay.
 Sometimes it’s not okay.
-Sometimes double okay.
-But there is a birthright well-being in our deeper part.
+But there is a birthright well-being deep down.

 When circulation is blocked by speediness or heavy imprints in channels, bindu cannot spark through the body.
 Then the opposite comes: a hollowness without reason.

-Maybe your family is fine, your livelihood okay, maybe you have some dharma, and good friends, and yet still something missing.
-Still, a voice is saying: “Not okay.
+Maybe your family is fine, your livelihood is okay, maybe you have some dharma, and good friends, and yet there’s still something missing.
+A voice is saying: “Not okay.
 Do something.
 Become something.
 Buy something.
 Fix something.”
 I think that is a very wrong message.

-We have to be aware of the hollow, we have to be aware of the speediness.
-We have to be aware of the beautiful monsters, which I mentioned.
+We have to be aware of the hollow feeling, the speediness.
+We have to be aware of the beautiful monsters.
 I think the major one is connected with the channels (nadi), then the prana, then the bindu.
 All these are learned habitual patterns.

 “So feeling needs to feel: ‘I’m okay,’ and not only hear it as an idea.” — Tsoknyi Rinpoche